Toba Aquarium: Research and conservation

+Giant isopods at the Toba Aquarium

-He is also working on research on Bathynomus giganteus.
+Toba Aquarium is also working on research on Bathynomus giganteus.
 In the past, Bathynomus giganteus "No. 1" fasted for an extended period of time and has not responded to monthly feeding since January 2, 2009, reaching its sixth year of fasting in January 2014.
-Although Bathynomus giganteus have always been resistant to starvation, there has never been a case of a Bathynomus giganteus fasting for such a long period of time, and a plan was made to broadcast niconico for a long time to show Bathynomus giganteuss in a fasting state.
+Although Bathynomus giganteus have always been resistant to starvation, there has never been a case of a Bathynomus giganteus fasting for such a long period of time, and a plan was made to broadcast niconico for a long time to show Bathynomus giganteus in a fasting state.
 However, on February 14, 2014, at around 5:00 p.m., when the keepers came to feed the animals in time for Valentine's Day, "No. 1" was confirmed dead.

 On February 12, 2016, they were able to photograph and record the process of "No. 5" molting.
 The shell had been whitening and showing signs since the beginning of the year, and we were able to confirm that the molt had begun early in the morning of the 12th, and were able to photograph and record the process.
 The molt ended around 14:00 on the 12th.
 This was the first video footage of the molting process that could be recorded, at least in Japan.

-In May 2020, an Bathynomus giganteus defecated for the first time in two years.
+In May 2020, a Bathynomus giganteus defecated for the first time in two years.

 On February 18, 2014, a memorial program for Bathynomus giganteus No. 1, who fasted for a long period of time, was broadcast live on niconico, temporarily taking down the Toba Aquarium's server.
 A memorial program was also broadcast after the death of Bathynomus giganteus No. 9.